cgmeerkat/blender-addons-documentation/docs/source/nodegroups/CycleAcoustics_materials.rst

 Diffusion
 ---------
 This setting simulates rough surfaces that scatter sound waves, such as carpets.
-The typical use case of this setting is when you have flat geometry with a normal map on it that makes it look textured.
+The typical use case of this setting is when you have smooth or flat geometry with a bump/normal map on it that makes it look textured/rough.